 surfaces, cervical area

-Places of the greatest accumulation of dental plaque
+Places largest accumulation plaque

 and poor accessibility of these areas for hygienic manipulations

-processes of odontoblasts can be irritated
+In this case, the processes of odontoblasts may be irritated

 short-term pain

-As a result of a high degree of demineralization
+As a result high degree demineralization

 EDI